 We manufacture differential pressure gauges for filter, cryogenic storage, pump, and flow control device manufactures.

-Our highly customizable line of differential pressure gauges and filter indicators allow us to develop solutions for nearly any differential pressure application.
+DPP’s customizable line of differential pressure gauges and filter indicators are applied to a wide variety of applications.

 Helping manufacturers around the world develop new and innovative solutions to improve their product and process systems through the implementation of differential pressure measurement.